pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/01-RenderingLogic.md

 I like to think of Flow layout as the “Microsoft Word” layout algorithm.
 It's intended to be used for document type layouts.

-There are two main element types in Flow layout:
+#ImportantPoint There are two main element types in Flow layout:

 - **Block elements:** things like headings, paragraphs, footers, asides.
 The chunks of content that make up a page.
 - **Inline elements:** things like links, or a string of bold text.
 Generally, inline elements are meant to highlight bits of text, or elements within a block container.